-Why this Works: If some unwanted files are cached and that is hampering the file transfer, then clearing it may help.
+Why this works: If some unwanted files are cached and that is hampering the file transfer, then clearing it may help.

 14. Download Samsung Smart Switch/KIES

 Downloading KIES can only work for Samsung users.
 KIES is used for communication between the Mac/Windows and Samsung phone.
 It is now part of Samsung Switch.
-If nothing works, you can try downloading KIES on your Windows PC and check if Android file transfer not working issue resolves.
+If nothing works, you can try downloading KIES on your Windows PC and check if the Android file transfer not working issue resolves.

 Download KIES for Windows here

-Why this Works: As the KIES software is used for communication between the devices, we can opt for it as a last resort to enable the file transfer.
+Why this works: As the KIES software is used for communication between the devices, we can opt for it as a last resort to enable the file transfer.

 15. Use Third-Party App